 Writing a historical essay, regardless of the length, requires you to ask a series of questions about the topic, known collectively as the research question, that helps focus, ground, and organize your paper.
 To refine and pare down your research question, you often have to read broadly about the topic in order to get a sense of what others have written.
 But even after you settle on a set of questions, through more research and writing, you might have to refine your questions again.
-Through the process of researching, writing, and refining your question, you will discover and develop your argument.
+Through the process of researching, writing, and refining your question, you will discover and develop your argument-the answer to the research question or better articulate the objectives of the essay.